backdrop-contrib/featherlight/README.md

   Featherlight (admin/config/media/featherlight) to configure the global settings.

-- Enable the Featherlight field formatter in your content type display, or in a view, where you have an image field.
+- Enable and configure the Featherlight field formatter in a content type display or a view where you have an image field.

 Issues
 ------